lukastom/Cloud-Orders-and-Invoices-System/README.md

 # Invoice System in Google Docs
 This is an invoice system I wrote and maintained in 2012-2014.
 Written in Google Apps Script (JavaScript cloud framework).
 There were many interesting functions, like:
-• custom menu in Google Docs
+\n• custom menu in Google Docs
 • creating pre-invoices and invoices from templates
 • printing into PDF
 • input popup forms